 This blog is the third in a series detailing the roles of each member of a comprehensive care team.
 Read the other posts in the series on social work, occupational therapy and physical therapy.
 Learn more about the healthcare professionals that are part of a comprehensive care team and how you can put your care team together today.

 The ability to verbally communicate basic wants and needs, to interact socially with friends and loved ones, to enjoy favorite foods and special holiday meals, and to fully participate in society are not only necessary, life-sustaining functions, but also add enrichment and meaning to our lives.
-A speech-language pathologist (SLP) specializes in evaluating function and providing treatment in the areas of communication and swallowing across the lifespan (ASHA, 2016).
+A A specialist in the diagnosis and treatment of speech and language disorders.
+Can also assess and treat swallowing difficulties.
+(SLP) specializes in evaluating function and providing treatment in the areas of communication and swallowing across the lifespan (ASHA, 2016).

 As Parkinson’s disease (PD) progresses, changes to both speech production and swallowing function are expected.
 The SLP’s role on the PD interdisciplinary care team is to monitor these changes and intervene when necessary to maintain or improve function in these areas that tremendously impact quality of life.
 In the podcast Down the Hatch: Swallowing Disorders in Parkinson’s Disease, Dr. Ianessa Humbert invites Drs.
 Karen Hegland and Emily Plowman to share their expertise in the identification and management of both speech and swallowing disorders across all stages of PD.
 The doctors engage in an informative discussion about working with other providers on the care team, the importance of self-advocacy for people with PD, and the research behind effective intervention strategies.